Home » Does Size Matter? Email & Font Sizes

 A site visitor recently scolded me, claiming that the larger font size for the sender made it easier for her to type.
 So I should “deal with it.”

 That is genuinely a one-sided point of view.
 So how’s this for a suggestion?
-When you are finished composing your email, put the font size back to the default before your click send.
+When you are finished composing your email, put the font size back to the default before you click send.
 Simple.

 You get to use your preference, and then, because you are thoughtful and considerate towards the person on the other side who may wonder or not like your larger font choice, you put the font size back to the default.
 Win-win!